Dr. Tim Sceggel (2016-Present)

 When Walter Bowman arrived on the campus of Covenant College in 1967, the Scots had little to no success in men's soccer and operated a small, but growing, athletic department.
 Bowman continued to build on the developments made by his predecessor, Charles Anderson, as director of athletics and as a head coach.

-Bowman served as the head coach for the men's soccer from the final match of the 1967 season, taking over for John Guest, through the 1979 season and amassed a career record of 119-46-27.
+Bowman served as the head coach for the men's soccer program from the final match of the 1967 season, taking over for John Guest, through the 1979 season and amassed a career record of 119-46-27.
 His teams produced the first winning season in program history and the Scots' 12-1 season in 1970 still holds the program record winning percentage (.923).
 Bowman also coached the first two All-Americans in Covenant history in Don Harding (1976) and Tom Lochstampfor (1979).

 Bowman offered much more to Covenant than just a successful soccer coach.
 He spent six seasons as the head men's basketball coach, while also serving as the head baseball coach.
 Bowman stepped in as the AD in 1968 and saw the department begin to flourish in many sports.
 It was under Bowman's guidance that Covenant hosted the NCCAA Men's Soccer National Championship tournament in 1974 and 1977.